ebloc/eBlocPOA/README.md

 ### Create your Ethereum Account

 ```
-sudo geth --datadir="$eblocPath" account new
+[~] geth --datadir="$eblocPath" account new
+Your new account is locked with a password.
+Please give a password.
+Do not forget this password.
+Passphrase:
+Repeat passphrase:
+Address: {744ab3697b01015776f9578a57b081d2afdc5462}
 ```

 Your new account is locked with a password.
 Please give a password.
 Do not forget this password.
 Please enter a difficult passphrase for your account.

 ### Initializing